2018 NCAA National Collegiate women's ice hockey tournament

 The 2018 NCAA National Collegiate Women's Ice Hockey Tournament involves eight schools in single-elimination play to determine the national champion of women's NCAA Division I college ice hockey.
 The quarterfinals will be played at the campuses of the seeded teams on Saturday, March 10, 2018.
 The Frozen Four will be played on March 16 and 18, 2018 at Ridder Arena in Minneapolis, Minnesota.
 The University of Minnesota will host the tournament.
-This will be the fourth time that Ridder Arena will host the Frozen Four and the sixth time it has been played in Minneapolis.
-This will be the second year that the Big Ten Network will air the Championship Game live and the first year the semifinals will be aired live on BTN.
+This was the fourth time that Ridder Arena hosted the Frozen Four and the sixth time it was played in Minneapolis.
+This was the second year that the Big Ten Network aired the Championship Game live and the first year the semifinals were aired live on BTN.
+Colgate and Ohio State each reached the NCAA tournament for the first time in program history, and each reached the Frozen Four in their maiden appearance.
+Clarkson defeated the Colgate Raiders 2–1 in the final to win their second straight championship and third championship in the past five seasons.

 Qualifying teams

 In the fourth year under this qualification format, the winners of all four Division I conference tournaments received automatic berths to the NCAA tournament.
 The other four teams were selected at-large.
 The top four teams were then seeded and received home ice for the quarterfinals.